First Year Orientation – Get Ready for Fall

 Summer Events

-Check the drop downs below to see the virtual events available to you this summer.
+Check the list below (by month) to see the virtual events available to you this summer.
 These event include information about Minors/Dual Degrees, Career Resources, Students Clubs and Orgs, and Study Abroad options.
 There will also be several events hosted by the Ross Academic Peer Advisors (RAPAs) to help you navigate Ross and get ready for your first year (more information coming soon)!

 Events will be updated throughout the summer so be sure to revisit this page for details.